 About the Author

 Ilan Pappe is a renowned Israeli historian.
-He is Professor of History at the College of Social Sciences and International Studies at the University of Exeter, Director of the university's European Centre for Palestine Studies, and co-director of the Exeter Centre for Ethno-Political Studies.
-He is the author of The Ethnic Cleansing of Palestine, A History of Modern Palestine, The Modern Middle East, and with Noam Chomsky, Gaza in Crisis: Reflections on Israel's War Against the Palestinians.
+He is a professor of history at the College of Social Sciences and International Studies at the University of Exeter, director of the university’s European Centre for Palestine Studies, and co-director of the Exeter Centre for Ethno-Political Studies.
+He is the author of The Rise and Fall of a Palestinian Dynasty: The Husaynis, 1700-1948, The Ethnic Cleansing of Palestine, A History of Modern Palestine, The Modern Middle East, and with Noam Chomsky, Gaza in Crisis: Reflections on Israel‘s War Against the Palestinians.
 He writes for, among others, the Guardian and the London Review of Books.
 He lives in Exeter.

 ‘Ilan Pappe offers his readers a spellbinding account of the Husayni family and the crucial role they played throughout the modern history of Palestine.’

 Mahmoud Yazbak, University of Haifa

 ‘Ilan Pappe is Israel’s bravest, most principled, most incisive historian.’